npnkhoi/npnkhoi.github.io/_posts/2023-10-01-aggie-classic-2.md

 	- After a winning point, they all storm to the field and cheer everyone.
 It is both cute and warm.
 	- After a losing point, they shout "We up!" and console the line.
 - Our coaches also emphasized the culture of *asking questions*.
 They seriously thank and recognize us after a game where we asked questions about technicality, game rules, etc. They said asking questions is a sign of an enthusiastic learner, to which I agree.
 - After a game, our team (UTD) sit together and do the following.
 Each person will anonymously describe another that makes them feel good or learn a lot from during the tournament.
 Then they announce their name, and pass a [CENSORED] object to that person.
 The chain goes around until everyone is addressed.
-It was truly heart-warming to be in that cycle.
+It was truly heart-warming to be in that circle.
 - In men's ultimate here, it seems like they rarely have spirit circles.
 Instead, they form two circles to talk internally and shout "Good game, {other team}".
 - Students here have greatly supportive parents.
 They drove hours to see their kids playing, sitting on the sideline, and cheer them.
 - US students have cars.
 I went with them in their cars for 200 miles to the tournament.